 The areas of Mental Health and Social-Emotional Wellbeing are a priority in the new LCAP.
 School closures caused stress, uncertainty, and job insecurity for many families and students in the country, and in our community.
 In addition, one of our major concerns during school closures was social isolation for many of our students.
 Schools are hubs of social activity and human interaction.
 When schools closed, many children and youth missed social contact, connections to friends, and supportive adults that are essential for learning and development.
 Even though school Principals, classroom teachers, and counselors reached out to our families and students during the closures, many of our students expressed that they truly missed the day-to-day interactions and experiences during this school year.
 Over 40% of the secondary students in grades 7, 9 and 11 taking the California Healthy Kids Survey, for example, indicated that during the past 12 months, they felt so sad or hopeless almost every day for two weeks or more that they stopped doing some usual activities.
-About 12% of the students even indicated that they even seriously considered attempting suicide.
-Between 24% and 31% of the students completing the survey also indicated that they have experienced high levels of social-emotional distress during this school year.
+About 12% of the students even indicated that they have experienced high levels of social-emotional distress during this school year.
 There are other areas that we identified in need of improvement based on based on percentage of students who responded favorably: Self-efficacy (65%-67%), Self-awareness (61%-65%), Problem-solving (41%-47%), Peer-support (62%-72%), Adult-support (69%-74%), and Optimism (52%-60%).